neo4j/graphql/docs/rfcs/rfc-035-read-write-controls.md

 }
 ```

-_OPEN QUESTION_: given the following, how would you re-enable reads for the `Actor.movies` relationship?
+To re-enable reads for the `Actor.movies` relationship in the following example where the `Movie` type has been set as write-only:

 ```gql
 type Movie @writeonly {